Cuprate/old_book/src/cuprate/database/intro.md

 How do we implement the database ? what storage engine to use ? what are the underlying separation between data ?
 These are all important questions that play a role in the efficiency or performance of a node.

-The ongoing chapters explain monerod and cuprate's database design, how it diverges and why we made our choices.
+The ongoing chapters explain cuprate's database design, how it diverges from monerod and why we made our choices.
 It could use general concept of Monero that can't be shortly re-explain.
 In this case, we'll just leave a link to the corresponding documentation in Monero's part of the book.